ARM-software/arm-trusted-firmware/docs/firmware-design.md

 to determine whether there is enough space to load the BL3-3 image.
 A platform defined base address is used to specify the load address for the BL3-1 image.
 It also defines the extents of memory available for use by the BL3-2 image.
+BL2 also initializes UART0 (PL011 console), which enables  access to the `printf` family of functions in BL2

 #### BL3-1 (EL3 Runtime Firmware) image load